 1. Broken Teeth

 Teeth are remarkably strong, but they can still break.
 This can happen by biting down on something too hard, being hit in the face, having cavities, falling, and having outdated fillings that don’t support the remaining enamel of the tooth.
-When a tooth breaks, it may not hurt at first.
-Most minor tooth fractures won’t usually cause pain.
-If you do experience a broken tooth, it’s important to see your dentist right away.
-An emergency dental clinic will be able to figure out what caused the break and what can be done to fix it.
+When a tooth breaks, it may not hurt at first—but it's still important to see the dentist right away to avoid any future problems.
+Your dentist will examine your tooth and let you know what can be done to fix it.

 2. Severe Crack

 A severe crack is essentially a broken tooth.
-The tooth may look okay to you, and only hurt when you eat food.
-In the case that your tooth hurts all the time, you may have a damaged nerve or blood vessels.
+The tooth may look okay to you, and only hurt when you eat food or it may be causing you constant pain.
+If this is the case, you may have a damaged nerve or blood vessels.
 You must get emergency treatment right away if this happens.
 A damaged nerve will usually require a root canal treatment to repair it.

 3. Knocked-Out Tooth

 A knocked-out tooth will often occur if you play contact sports like basketball, football, or hockey.
-If your tooth is completely knocked out, you need to seek emergency dental care as soon as possible.
-The faster you visit emergency dental in Richmond Hill, the better chance you have of saving your natural tooth.
+If your tooth is completely knocked out, you need to seek dental care as soon as possible.
+You should keep your tooth if you can find it, and call your dentist for instructions on how to preserve it.
+The faster you visit a dental clinic, the better chance you have of saving your natural tooth.

 5. Chipped Tooth

 A chipped tooth can easily occur from biting down on food too hard.
 Small chips don’t need emergency treatment right away.
-Chips do still have the chance of splitting completely, or even worse, becoming a severe crack that can cause more discomfort to the nerves in your affected tooth.
-This is why you should visit an emergency dentist right away.
+However, chips do have the chance of becoming worse and could eventually cause the tooth to split completely so you should still make an appointment to get in to see your dentist fairly soon.